Ofek-Asban/Cluster-computation-of-Mean-Field-equations/README.md

 Scans all the output files and runs again solution files that are missing (due to prossecor override by other users or processor crushes)

-### DecayRateMatrixTLS.m
+### DecayRateMatrixTLS.m (This file is part of the calculation of the dynamics, It uses the solution of Eq (2))

-Computed the distribution function of A_{ij} eigenvalues for two similar cases (with and without correlation) and compare them (see result in Figs 18, 19, 20) in the paper ([Link](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.144207))
+Computed the distribution function of A_{ij} eigenvalues for two similar cases (with and without correlation) and compare them (see result in Figs 18, 19, 20) in the paper ([Link](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.144207)).

+A similar code (although with different random distributions) is used for solving Eq (1) and the matrix A_{ij} of the EG system.